-One of the most popular ways of creating great customer experiences in 2023 will be to offer personalized products, goods, and services.
+Personalization One of the most popular ways of creating great customer experiences in 2024 and beyond will be to offer personalized products, goods, and services.
 Today's technology enables businesses to carry out personalization at scale on a level that goes beyond the personalized marketing materials we all now take for granted.
 Everyone expects a personalized promotion or an advertisement that's been tailored to fit their perceived needs, but Deloitte's research has found that customers are willing to pay a 20% premium for customized or personalized products.

-Going into 2023, we expect organizations to adopt technology that will enable them to create exclusive personalized products

-In the same vein, consumers also like to get involved in the design process.
+Going into 2024, Aspire expects organizations to adopt technology that will enable them to create exclusive personalized products In the same vein, consumers also like to get involved in the design process.
 This is why Nike and Adidas have launched 'personalizable' sneakers/trainers that can be fully customized while skincare companies like Clinique offer personalized moisturizers and creams tailored to specific skin conditions and different skin types.
-Going into 2023, we expect to see more organizations adopt technology such as 3D printing in order to be able to create physical goods and products that are exclusive and personalized.

-Automation & Self-Service

-In 2023, self-service options will allow customers to solve problems and find answers in their own time
+Going into 2024, Aspire expects to see more organizations adopt technology such as 3D printing in order to be able to create physical goods and products that are exclusive and personalized.
+Automation & Self-Service In 2024, self-service options will allow customers to solve problems and find answers in their own time

 While staffing concerns remain a problem for every organization, brands can't make excuses and they must find creative solutions to work around the challenge.
 Automating contact centers and warehouses reduces the need for human labor without sacrificing customer experience.
 For example, companies like Fittingly allow customers to design their own bespoke wardrobe and storage solutions, cutting out the need for sales/planning teams and expensive home visits while improving customer experience by enabling direct and personalized involvement, all online.
-In 2023, self-service options will soar and expand to short videos and voice memos that allow customers to solve problems and find answers to their questions at a time that is convenient for them.

-Figure 5: Businesses are planning to invest in automation

-Which of the following CCM/CXM capabilities are you planning to procure in the next 12-24 months?
+In 2024, self-service options will soar and expand to short videos and voice memos that allow customers to solve problems and find answers to their questions at a time that is convenient for them.
+Figure 6: Businesses are planning to invest in automation Which of the following CCM/CXM capabilities are you planning to procure in the next 12-24 months?

-N = 756 enterprises worldwide

-Source: The State of CCM-to-CXM Transformation, Aspire

-As Aspire's most recent research demonstrates, businesses expect to prioritize investments in artificial intelligence and robotics process automation (RPA) all in an effort to streamline workflows and elevate each communication touchpoint.

-Short-form video content and personalized videos

-Figure 5 also points to an increased focus on optimizing the customer journey through active campaign management and a desire to leverage personalized video.

-Aspire's research shows that more than one in five organizations are planning to purchase personalized video capabilities in 2023 Consumer attention spans - much like their patience - are continuing to wane.
-One only need look at Instagram's Reels and YouTube's Shorts to see how short-form video content is driving consumer engagement.
-CX Magazine has reported that short-form video racked up the highest ROI of any visual social media marketing strategy in 2022 and future projections indicate this trend is likely to accelerate.
-In fact, Aspire's research shows that more than one in five organizations are planning to purchase personalized video capabilities in 2023.
-Businesses that begin integrating this content into their marketing strategies now will see higher engagement in the future.
+N = 756 enterprises worldwide Source: The State of CCM-to-CXM Transformation, Aspire As the figure above demonstrates, businesses expect to prioritize investments in artificial intelligence and robotics process automation (RPA) all in an effort to streamline workflows and elevate each communication touchpoint.
+Short-form video content and personalized videos Figure 6 also points to an increased focus on optimizing the customer journey through active campaign management and a desire to leverage personalized video.
+Consumer attention spans - much like their patience - are continuing to wane.
+One only need look at Instagram's Reels and YouTube's Shorts to see how short-form video content is driving

-Social eCommerce